TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/utilities.rst

 Utilities
 *********

-The functions in this chapter perform various utility tasks, ranging from helping C code be more portable across platforms, using Python modules from C, and parsing function arguments and constructing Python values from C values.
+The functions in this chapter perform various utility tasks, ranging kutoka helping C code be more portable across platforms, using Python modules kutoka C, and parsing function arguments and constructing Python values kutoka C values.

 .. toctree::